Short-Term Accommodations and Bed & Breakfast: Licensing and Application Framework

 Would these new by-laws apply to student housing for grad students that are here for 4,8,or 12 month that are working on Master or PhD qualification?

-TS asked 6 months ago
+TS asked about 1 year ago

 Hello, Thank you for your question.
 Accommodations where rental leases for students extend beyond 28 consecutive days, they would not be subject to the licensing by-law.